shuban-789/Orion/README.md

 - In development
 - Python remote command execution server

-# Do not use for corporate environments
+# Do Not Use for Corporate Environments

 - Still needs to be tested for possible vulnerabilities
 - Does not have a custom config file with configurations (Although this is in store for update 2.3)